-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) Λ CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS Please answer all of the following questions: Was the corporation created on or after March 1, 1975 through November 6, 1986?
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) Λ CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS A Please answer all of the following questions: Was the corporation created on or after March 1, 1975 through November 6, 1986?
 YES Did the change in control or ownership of this corporation result from a parent's death?
 YES Did the parent's date of death occur on or after October 9, 2019?
 YES Were the only stockholders of the corporation parent(s) and their child(ren)?
-YES Did the corporation own a parcel of land that contained a residence that was the principal place of re the parent(s) prior to their death and has been the continuous place of residence of a child since the corporation?
-If you answered "no" to any of the questions above, no further action is required, as you do not qualify fo to all questions above, please complete the remainder of this form, and then sign and submit the form to which the principal residence is located. eation of the YES NO r this exclusion.
-If you answered "yes" the county assessor of the county in NAME OF DECEASED PARENT (attach a copy of the death certificate) TE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION TE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION
+YES Did the corporation own a parcel of land that contained a residence that was the principal place of residence of a child since the creation?
+If you answered "no" to any of the questions above, no further action is required, as you do not qualify for to all questions above, please complete the remainder of this form, and then sign and submit the form to twich the principal residence is located. this exclusion.
+If you answered "yes" NAME OF DECEASED PARENT (attach a copy of the death certificate) E OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION E OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION